 Speaking of magical musical grottos, Cantonese Opera brings traditional opera to life with sensory exhibits and live lakeside performances as well as interactive, technology-infused exhibits.

-And of course, we whizz our way to the top of the 604-metre tall Canton Tower, the landmark of the city.
-On the 110th floor, we check out Sky Drop, the highest vertical free fall in the world and the Bubble Tram; a series of spherical, glass-enclosed cabins clinging to the outside edge of the building that rotate around the tower.
-And then we run away, becasue there ain’t no way this card carrying coward is getting is having anything to do with either.
+And, of course, we whizz our way to the top of the 604-metre tall Canton Tower, the landmark of the city.
+On the 110th floor, we check out Sky Drop – the highest vertical free fall in the world 0 and the Bubble Tram; a series of spherical, glass-enclosed cabins that cling to the outside edge of the building and rotate precariously around the tower.
+And then we run away, because there is no way this card carrying coward is having anything to do with either.

 Personally, I find my own delight in the formerly pollution riddled port city’s forward environmental thinking.
 Litter is virtually non-existent, sustainable design is being integrated into construction, and the clean, green and seriously clever city’s award-winning transport system has replaced petrol-powered buses and taxis with electric vehicles.
-Its environmental commitment means that even the city’s expressways and overpasses are decorously strewn with evergreen bougainvillea.
+Guangzhou’s environmental commitment means that even the city’s expressways and overpasses are decorously strewn with evergreen bougainvillea.